 - Have you worked in a business or volunteered as a computer programmer?

 - Have you written programs of 200-300 lines of code or more?

-IF YES – you MAY NOT have to take CMPT 120 and could enroll directly into the next required courses – CMPT 125 and 127.
+IF YES – you MAY NOT have to take CMPT 120 and could enroll directly into the next required courses – CMPT 125.

 In order to determine whether you have enough computing knowledge to do so, challenge yourself and take our placement test

 IF NO – please go ahead and enroll in CMPT 120.
 Don’t forget to choose your lab before you try to enroll.

 Once you submit your placement test, it will be marked.
 Then, you'll receive that form back with your "Marking Results".
 That message will instruct you to either register to CMPT 120 (in which case you have passed the placement test), or to register to CMPT 125.
 Through this placement test route, you MUST pass this test to register to CMPT 125.
 Otherwise, you should register to CMPT 120.